Fairchild 42

-The Fairchild Model 41 Foursome was a light aircraft developed in the United States in the late 1920s and produced as the Model 42 Foursome.
+The Fairchild Model 41 Foursome is a light aircraft developed in the United States in the late 1920s and produced as the Model 42 Foursome.
 It was a conventional high-wing, strut-braced monoplane with fixed tailwheel undercarriage.
 The pilot and three passengers were seated within a fully enclosed cabin, and the aircraft generally resembled a scaled-down version of Fairchild's successful FC-2 design.
 Two prototypes were built as the Model 41 and Model 41A leading to the Model 42 production version which was built in a small series.
 This production version differed from the prototypes in having a redesigned, strut-braced empennage in place of the wire-braced unit of the earlier aircraft, and a more powerful version of the Wright Whirlwind powerplant.